 Since 2006, in Finland I have taught and contributed to he development of the one-year Education In Dance And Somatics programme at ISLO in Joensuu where I currently teach for around two months a year.
 From 2008-2012, I held a post as a part time senior lecturer in the dance department at the Theatre Academy of Finland (TEAK).
 Since mid-2015, I started spending more time in Denmark and teach regularly in the Contemporary Dance Department of the The Danish National School Of Performing Arts in Copenhagen.

 I have also been offered opportunities to teach outside of the performing arts.
 I led the practical component of a year-long Somaesthetics seminar for the philosophy department at Helsinki University, contributed to the Situation Lab course at Fine Art Academy of Finland, and I have taught somatic approaches to embodiment at conferences, on trainings and for professional associations of psychotherapists and psychologists.

 In 2010 I began offering short two- and three-weekend BodySchool courses as part of the TEAK Open University programme which proved very popular.

-When not in Finland or Denmark, I can be found touring Europe teaching at dance centres (eg. TanzQuartier Wien; Independent Dance, London; TanzFabrik, Berlin; K3 Hamburg; Zagreb Dance Centre) and festivals including ImPulsTanz and Tanzwerkstatt Europa.
-Most recently I have begun to teach on the Yante programme for the education of dance teachers in Palestine.
+In 2019, I moved to Vienna.
+I can be found touring Europe teaching at dance centres (eg. TanzQuartier Wien; Independent Dance, London; TanzFabrik, Berlin; K3 Hamburg; Zagreb Dance Centre) and festivals including ImPulsTanz and Tanzwerkstatt Europa.
+I also taught on the Yante programme for the education of dance teachers in Palestine.